Rock Hill, South Carolina: Public transportation

+Rock Hill currently offers York County Access, a demand-response service, where trips must be scheduled at least two days in advance.
+It formerly offered My Ride, an electric bus transit service, which was replaced by York County Access on May 23, 2026.

 Bike

 Rock Hill is considered to be a bicycle-friendly town with numerous bike routes located throughout the city.
 There are also designated bike lanes located along major roads such as Eden Terrace and Oakland Avenue.